astropy/photutils/CONTRIBUTING.rst

   You do not need to include a changelog entry for fixes to bugs introduced in the developer version and therefore are not present in the stable releases.
-In general you do not need to include a changelog entry for minor documentation or test updates.
+In general, you do not need to include a changelog entry for minor documentation or test updates.
 Only user-visible changes (new features/API changes, fixed issues) need to be mentioned.
-If in doubt ask the core maintainer reviewing your changes.
+If in doubt, ask the core maintainer reviewing your changes.

 Other Tips
 ----------